 Vanessa Bryant backed by parents of crash victim whose photos were leaked online

+Vanessa Bryant backed by parents of car crash victim whose photos were leaked online

 The couple says they ‘hope Vanessa fights and wins’ the lawsuit